Redth/FlamedTVLauncher/README.md

 8. Select 'Launch Application'

 ###Update Process
-To update to a newer version of this app, you have to do it like that:
+To update to a newer version of this app, first you must uninstall the old version.

-#### Uninstall the app first.
 You can do this on the FireTV itself (Settings > Applications > Manage Installed Applications > FireTV Launcher > Uninstall)

 Or, you can use adb: